16-year-old arrested in theft of gun from Massachusetts mall

 They saw someone with a gun and ammunition in the store but lost sight of him.

 Police say the boy got the long gun from a locked rack within the store.
-It hasn’t been recovered.

 Most Read Stories